chydarren/ST2504-Secure-Chat-Application/README.md

 ## Usage

-Clone this repository in any directory and run the server and client programs.
+Clone this repository into any directory and run the server and client programs.

 ## Disclaimer